11 Top-Rated Things to Do in Windermere, BC

 The "boomer" generation grew up during the heyday of bowling in the 1950s and 1960s.
 Since then, bowling alleys (along with drive-in movie theaters) are making a comeback, although they're still not the standard fixture of every community that they once were.
 A game of skill and an opportunity to socialize, a date at the bowling alley practically guarantees a good time.

-Take a trip down memory lane at the Valley Alley Bowling Centre - look for a replica of BC's largest cougar on the roof.
+Take a trip down memory lane at the Valley Alley Bowling Centre — look for a replica of BC's largest cougar on the roof.
 This place is the real deal, complete with disco balls and neon lights.
-On Saturdays, groove on a glow bowl with black light bowling.
+Occasionally, you can groove on a glow bowl with black light bowling.

 Bowling is the perfect activity, especially if the weather isn't the best, or you just want some indoor fun.
 It doesn't matter whether you are an experienced bowler.
 Bring the whole family for an hour or two of five-pin bowling.